-All College employees are required to report to the Title IX Coordinator all known information about the incident, such as the identities of the parties, any witnesses, and the date, time, and specific location of the alleged incident.
-The Title IX Coordinator may share reports with other College employees to ensure a coordinated institutional response; examples include College employees or agents who are responsible for processing, investigating, adjudicating, and responding to sexual harassment reports: deans, program directors, supervisors, human resources staff, and Campus Safety Department or other campus security personnel who are responsible for reporting campus crime statistics and issuing timely warnings under the Clery Act. i.
+All College employees who are not designated as a Confidential Resource are required to report to the Title IX Coordinator all known information about alleged sexual harassment, such as the identities of the parties, any witnesses, and the date, time, and specific location of the alleged incident.
+The Title IX Coordinator may share reports with other College employees to ensure a coordinated institutional response; examples include College employees or agents who are responsible for processing, investigating, adjudicating, and responding to sexual harassment reports: deans, program directors, supervisors, human resources staff, and Campus Safety Department or other campus security personnel who are responsible for reporting campus crime statistics and issuing timely warnings under the Clery Act.

+i.
 Exception for Disclosures during Certain Public Awareness Events ii.
 Requests to a College Employee for Confidentiality